ray-project/ray/doc/reference-counting.md

 # Reference Counting

-In Halo, each object is assigned a globally unique object reference by the scheduler (starting with 0 and incrementing upward).
+In Ray, each object is assigned a globally unique object reference by the scheduler (starting with 0 and incrementing upward).
 The objects are stored in object stores.
 In order to avoid running out of memory, the object stores must know when it is ok to deallocate an object.
 Since a worker on one node may have